Rishabh-Jain21/Password-Generator/README.md

 # Password-Generator

-Create a strong password wih characters numbers and other symbols.
+Creates a strong password with characters numbers and other symbols.